-A student may officially drop a class without notation on the permanent academic record/transcript prior to the point in which 15% of a class has occurred (see Academic Calendar for deadlines).
+A student may officially drop a class without notation on the permanent academic record/transcript prior to the point in which 15% of a class has occurred (see the academic calendar for withdrawal deadlines).
 Withdrawals occurring after this time, and before the point in which 75% of the class has occurred, shall result in a W notation on the permanent academic record/transcript.
-Official withdrawals are those that have been processed via eServices or in the Admissions & Records office.
+Official withdrawals are those that have been processed via eServices or in the Admissions and Records office.

 Military withdrawal is available for students who are members of an active or reserve military service, and who receive orders compelling a withdrawal from courses.
 Students requesting military withdrawal must file a student petition and include supporting documentation.